 Variances from certain other dimensional requirements of the MF zone may be required.
-At this time, based on the preliminary plans, it is only anticipated that variances would be required from Section 200-16(A)(b) in connection with the minimum distance between the principal buildings and as to the requirements of Section 200-16(A)(d) in connection with the required children's play area since the age restrictions render the children's play area unnecessary.
-In addition, subject to interpretation, a variance may be required in connection with one building that would have seven units instead of the six maximum units in a row as per Section 200- 16(A)(3)(a).
+At this time, based on the preliminary plans, it is only anticipated that variances would be required from Section 200-16(A)(b) in connection with the minimum distance between the principal buildings and as to the requirements of Section 200-16(A)(d) in connection with the required children's play area.
+In addition, subject to interpretation of the Building Inspector, a variance may be required in connection with one building that would have seven units instead of the six maximum units in a row as per Section 200-16(A)(3)(a).